mnajarro/tracing-guides/_posts/tips/0100-01-01-BuildingsKhulna.md

 For more information visit the <a href="http://wiki.openstreetmap.org/wiki/Buildings" target="_blank">Buildings Wiki</a>.

-Here is an example of a large ditch.
-This ditch is used to drain water from adjacent fields so they can be used for agriculture purposes.
-Notice the bridge and large truck in the photo.
+Here is an example of common buildings.
+Notice the different roofs of the buildings in the ground photo.